 Under the Superannuation Guarantee (Administration) Act 1992 (Cth) and other related legislation, an employer is required to contribute a percentage of an employee’s earnings into a complying superannuation fund.

-If an employer fails to contribute to a superannuation fund, the ‘shortfall’ is assessed and the employer must pay a (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. or tax.
+If an employer fails to contribute to a superannuation fund, the ‘shortfall’ is assessed and the employer must pay a charge or tax.
 This charge is more than what the compulsory contribution would have been.

 There are certain exemptions from the superannuation scheme.
 These include employees who are paid to do work of a domestic nature for not more than 30 hours per week, and part-time employees under 18 years of age who work 30 hours or less per week.
 From 1 July 2022, there is no exemption for employees who earn less than $450 in a month.

 Legislation has come into effect that increases the superannuation guarantee percentage progressively from 2013 until it reaches 12 per cent in 2025.
 The first increase to 9.25 per cent occurred on 1 July 2013 and the second increase to 9.5 per cent occurred on 1 July 2014.
-Based on revised laws, the superannuation guarantee will remain at 9.5 per cent until 30 June 2021, increasing to 10 per cent from July 2021, and eventually increasing to 12 per cent from July 2025.
+As of 1 July 2021, the superannuation guarantee increased to 10 per cent and will increase by 0.5 per cent on 1 July each year until 2025.